 gives rise to an adjoint pair

-consisting of a monad left adjoint to the comonad on ;
+consisting of the monad left adjoint to the comonad on ; as well as to an adjoint pair

 See adjoint monad for more.

-In general there is a duality (an antiequivalence of categories) between the category of monads having right adjoints and comonads having left adjoints.
-Note also that the algebras for a left-adjoint monad can be identified with the coalgebras for its right adjoint comonad.
+In general there is a duality (an antiequivalence of categories) between the categories of monads having right adjoints and of comonads having left adjoints.

-For an adjoint triple we have that is fully faithful precisely if is fully faithful.
+For an adjoint triple we have that is fully faithful if and only if is fully faithful.

-By a basic property of adjoint functors we have that
+By a basic property of adjoint functors (this Prop.), we have that

 the left adjoint being full and faithful is equivalent to the unit being a natural isomorphism;